Taxi! NHL taxi squads to help teams stay on ice in pandemic

-during the pandemic and the hope is that taxi squads will help teams stay on the ice.
+The NHL is bracing for bumps as it aims to pull off a seasonduring the COVID-19 pandemic and they’re hoping taxi squads will help teams overcome outbreaks to stay on the ice.

-The defending Western Conference champion Dallas Stars have already had to postpone their season-opener this week because
+Alas, the defending Western Conference champion Dallas Stars have already had to postpone their season-opening game later this week because six players and two staff members tested positive for the coronavirus.

-for the coronavirus.
-The Stars won’t face an opponent earlier than Jan.
+The NHL said the Stars won’t face an opponent earlier than Jan.
 19, when they’re currently scheduled to play at Tampa Bay in a Stanley Cup Final rematch.

 Dallas and every other team will likely lean on taxi squads this season.